Please follow directions carefully. Incorrect submissions may be disqualified.

 The award party will be held at the Rust Library on Saturday, September 21st at 7:00 PM.

-Is Melanie Benjamin really hosting the Award Ceremony?
+Is Carla Buckley really hosting the Award Ceremony?

 Yes!!!
-We’re very excited that Melanie Benjamin, author of The Aviator’s Wife, The Autobiography of Mrs. Tom Thumb, and Alice I Have Been will be hosting our award ceremony.
+We’re very excited that Carla Buckley, author of Author of The Deepest Secret will be hosting our award ceremony.

 Who can come to the award ceremony?

 Everyone!
-Contest participants, friends and family, Melanie Benjamin fans, come one and all!
+Contest participants, friends and family, Carla Buckley fans, come one and all!

 How long have you been doing this?

-This is the first year we are hosting a short story writing contest for adults.
-LCPL has hosted a Teen Writing Contest for three years.
+This is the second year we are hosting a short story writing contest for adults.
+LCPL has hosted a Teen Writing Contest for four years.

 Be a Writer (Droid)—Get writing tips, writing advice, find writers in your community, and more!